 How gorgeous is this shot?
 What are the elements that make it work?
 It uses a combination of all of the DIY studio portraits tips in this blog post:

-As a bonus the inclusion of the mirror behind her reflects the room and adds an extra layer of depth to the shot, and anyway you can add depth to a shot is always a good thing, no matter what you’re shooting.
+As a bonus, the inclusion of the mirror behind her reflects the room, adding an extra layer of depth.
+Keep in mind, any way you can add depth to a shot is always a good thing, no matter what you’re shooting.

-Make sure you beanbag is well filled with beans so you have a reasonably firm surface for your baby.
-If you don’t have enough beans, the weight of your baby will create a cavity and that doesn’t look great in photos.
+Make sure your beanbag is well filled with beans so you have a reasonably firm surface for your baby.
+If you don’t have enough beans, your baby’s weight will create a cavity which doesn’t look great in pictures.
 Then get down low, with light either behind you or at the side, and capture them straight on.

 Related: A Tip for Instantly Better Baby Photos

-Use a focal length of at least 35mm (on a crop sensor camera) or 50mm on a full frame to best render the curves of her features.
-The distortion of a wider focal length will flatten her somewhat and won’t result in the same look of the image below.
+Use a focal length of at least 35mm — on a crop sensor camera — or 50mm on a full-frame to best render the curves of her features.
+The distortion of a wider focal length will flatten her somewhat and won’t result in the same look as the image below.

 Related: Lens Distortion & Portraits; How To Take Your Own Baby Photos